Phelix-hub/dsc-phase-1-project-v2-4/README.md

 #### BOM Data Cleaning

-Below subsequent cells cover data cleaning of the bom_df dataset to make it ready for use in the data analysis (EDA)
+Below cover data cleaning of the bom_df dataset to make it ready for use in the data analysis (EDA)

 Looking at the title column, for consistency puporses it makes sense to have the texts uniformly captured with no special characters and same pattern (either capitalized or lower/upper case)

-Below cell is a re-usable function that can be called to clean up the title texts
+Below is a re-usable function that can be called to clean up the title texts

 Define regular expression pattern to match special characters